Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/displace.rst

 Displace Modifier
 *****************

-The Displace modifier displaces vertices in a mesh based on the intensity of a texture.
+The Displace Modifier displaces vertices in a mesh based on the intensity of a texture.
 Either procedural or image textures can be used.
 The displacement can be along a particular local axis, along the vertex normal, or the separate RGB components of the texture can be used to displace vertices in the local X,